The thought of creating your own website may seem overwhelming.

 You host your own website or blog on WordPress.org, through a third-party hosting provider.
 You also have to download your WordPress software, buy a domain name on a third-party site, and manage your server.
 It’s a much more hands-on experience than with WordPress.com.

 WordPress.com offers to host your website for you.
 You also don’t need to download any software or manage a server.
 If you choose WordPress.com, your website’s URL will look like this: www.mywebsite.wordpress.com.
 However, you have the option to also upgrade your WordPress.com account and buy a custom domain from a third-party provider (meaning your URL will look like this: www.mywebsite.com).

-You may be wondering whether WordPress.org or WordPress.com would be a better fit for you.
-Let’s review a few more of the pros and cons that come with both options so you can make an informed decision.
+You may be wondering whether WordPress.org or WordPress.com would be a better fit.
+Let’s review a few more of the pros and cons that come with both options, so you can make an informed decision.

 Wordpress.org is ideal if you want full power over customizing and controlling your website.
-However, there is a lot more responsibility that comes with managing a WordPress.org website site.
-You have to purchase and set up your own domain name, upload and install all of your custom plugins and themes, edit your website’s code, and manage your website’s security.
-WordPress.org is free to use, but you have to pay for everything else that goes into having a website (including but not limited to everything I’ve just listed).
+However, there is a lot more responsibility that comes with managing a WordPress.org website.
+You have to purchase and set up your own domain name, upload and install plugins and a theme, edit your website’s code, and manage your website’s security.
+WordPress.org is free to use, but you have to pay for everything else that goes into having a website.

 WordPress.com has a free and paid version.
 If you stick with the free version, you can’t upload any custom themes or plugins, and you will have a WordPress subdomain.
 However, there is always the option to pay for premium upgrades and other plans that provide you with even more features and control, as well as the option to buy a custom domain through a third-party site.